12 Best Dumbbell Oblique Exercises for a Stronger Core

 4. Stand tall, keeping your shoulders, back, and core tight.

-5. Take small steps and walk forward at an even pace with your eyes focused straight ahead of you.
+5. Take small steps and walk forward at an even pace with your eyes focused straight ahead.

 6. Complete the desired number of steps, come to a stop, and place the dumbbells down while keeping a tight core and neutral spine.